 On a different note, there have been improvements revealed regarding the lives of farmers post Barsha pump installation project carried out by the foundation.
 This project have shattered the presumptions existing in the community regarding farmers, especially female farmers to be uneducated and unable to be empowered.
 The result of this study showed the opposite spectrum and created a new perception on women which can be viewed from the following description: "The foundation does not provide free pumps as the other community empowerment programs.
 In the Barsha pump program there is a payment mechanism that must be carried out by groups of farmers.
-Farmers must pay as much as 20% attained from their harvest to the foundation collects the payment at each location therefore a mutual trust between the foundation and farmers were made from the beginning.
-Farmers hold the responsible for any reparations.
+Farmers must pay as much as 20% attained from their harvest to the foundation.
+An unwritten agreement was made and officers as representatives of the foundation collects the payment at each location therefore a mutual trust between the foundation and farmers were made from the beginning.
+Farmers hold the responsiblity to opreate and maintain the pumps whereas staff from the foundation are responsible for any reparations.
 Monitoring the quality and operational of the pumps are also carried out by these staff twice a month".